Enabling Traffic Throttling

 In this case, Veeam Backup & Replication will use the lowest speed limit — 1 Mbps.

-This rule also applies if traffic is throttled by Veeam Backup & Replication and also Veeam Agent for Microsoft Windows.
+The principle of several rules and the lowest speed limit also applies if some rules are created on the Veeam Backup & Replication side and others on the Veeam Agent for Microsoft Windows side.
 For more information on how to throttle traffic by Veeam Agent for Microsoft Windows, see the Veeam Agent Management Guide and Veeam Agent for Microsoft Windows User Guide.